-Mountwest Community & Technical Colleges tudents can access computers in the Mountwest Community & Technical College labs.
+Mountwest Community & Technical College students can access computers in the Mountwest Community & Technical College labs.
 Mountwest Community & Technical College students have access to article databases through MyMCTC and through WVInfoDepot (www.wvinfodepot.org).

-Public Safety Department
+Office of Public Safety

-Located in the Main Building, the Public Safety Department is directly responsible for the College's community and provides all services on an around-the-clock basis.
-By virtue of West Virginia State law, College Police Officers have the same responsibilities and authority as that of any other law enforcement officers in the state.
-Uniformed officers provide 24-hour patrol protection to the campus, adjacent University-owned facilities, and parking lots.
+Located on the main campus, the Office of Public safety is directly responsible for the College's community.
+By virtue of West Virginia State Law, College Police Officers have the same responsibilities and authority as those of any other law enforcement officers in the state.
+Uniformed officers provide patrol protection to the main campus, and all College-owned facilities and parking lots.
 All emergencies, criminal complaints, general requests for service, and public safety concerns can be reported directly to the Office of Public Safety in person.

-The police dispatcher is available 24 hours a day by dialing 3499, or by using one of the emergency/service phones located throughout the campus.
+The police dispatcher is available by dialing Extension 3499 from a main campus phone, or by dialing (304) 710-3499.